The Judgement of Paris 50th Anniversary.

 1969 Freemark Abby Winery

-Whilst, as with all tastings, the tasters all ranked the wines differently the combined scores shocked everyone and sent ripples through the wine trade with a Californian wine coming top in both the Chardonnay and Cabernet Sauvignon.
+Whilst, as with all tastings, the tasters ranked the wines separately, the combined scores shocked everyone and sent ripples through the wine trade with a Californian wine coming top in both the Chardonnay and Cabernet Sauvignon.

 Showing that the wines of California could rival the best in the world and loosening France’s grip as the best wine producing country.